KD Rahmat: Development

 Originally configured as an anti-submarine warfare (ASW) frigate, the ship was also used as the navy's second training platform for commissioned officers and men after routine refit in 2000.
 To enhance its role as a training vessel and to provide more accommodation space for trainees, its weapons and sonar systems were removed during the refit.
 The ship was decommissioned in 2004 and handed over to the Perak government in 2008.

 Fate

-The ship was converted into a museum ship in Lumut in 2011.
+Rahmat was converted into a museum ship in Lumut in 2011.
 In June 2017, the ship developed a leak and started listing to port.
 The ship was floated back into position within a few days.
-In February 2018, the ship leaked again and listed to starboard.
-This time, the ship was deemed irrecoverable and turned to scrap by Oberjaya Engineering.
+In February 2018, the ship sprang another leak and listed to starboard.
+This time, the ship was deemed irrecoverable and scrapped by Oberjaya Engineering.